06-23-2026

 Confused about the various types of lath available?
 Want to know the advantages of each and how they contribute to resilient, energy-efficient wall systems?
 What are the ASTM standards that each lath type is required to meet?
 What are some of the challenges of lath and plaster, and how are they mitigated?
 This course will answer these questions and review best practices and solutions.

-Credits: 1 AIA HSW + 1 AIBD Primary + 1 AIBC Core LU + 1 AAA Structured LU + 1 OAA, OAQ, SAA, MAA, AAPEI, NWTAA
+Credits: 1 AIA LU HSW + 1 AIBD Primary + 1 AIBC Core LU + 1 AAA Structured LU + 1 OAA, OAQ, SAA, MAA, AAPEI, NWTAA

 Length: 1 hour